Lethal Legion: Challenger's Lethal Legion

 An alien version of the Lethal Legion was formed by Grandmaster to go up against Challenger's Black Order in a contest where Earth is the battlefield and they had to collect the Pyramoids.
-While the Blood Brothers, Mentacle, and Metal Master II faced off against Black Dwarf, Black Swan, and Supergiant's psychic projection in Rome, Captain Glory, Drall, and Ferene the Other faced off against Corvus Glaive, Ebony Maw, and Proxima Midnight in Cusco, Peru.
+While the Blood Brothers, Mentacle, and Metal Master faced off against Black Dwarf, Black Swan, and Supergiant's psychic projection in Rome, Glah-Ree of the Kree, Captain Glory, Drall, and Ferene the Other faced off against Corvus Glaive, Ebony Maw, and Proxima Midnight in Cusco, Peru.
 Both of these confrontations were interrupted by the Avengers.

 Each of its members were revealed to have been saved from their approaching deaths in exchange that they partake in his contest against Challenger.

 When Challenger reveals his secret player in the form of a resurrected Hulk, most of the Lethal Legion are defeated with Hulk breaking Captain Glory's spine and presumably killing Mentacle.

 After the contest is ended by the Avengers, the Lethal Legion regrouped and fled to Knowhere.
 As they have nowhere to return to after each one's near-death experience, the Lethal Legion decides to stay together and see what they can accomplish.

 Count Nefaria's second Lethal Legion

-Count Nefaria forms another version of the Lethal Legion which now consists of Grey Gargoyle, Living Laser, and Whirlwind.
+Count Nefaria forms another version of the Lethal Legion, consisting of Grey Gargoyle, Living Laser, and Whirlwind.
 The group raids a Project Pegasus facility to look for the Catalyst so that Count Nefaria can regain his powers.
 He revealed to the scientist that mentioned it was relocated that he got a copy of the information from Chameleon as the scientist knows the Catalyst's full potential.
-Count Nefaria kills the scientist with his abilities so that he won't tell anyone how to stop him.
+Count Nefaria kills the scientist with his abilities so that he will not tell anyone how to stop him.
 When Whirlwind and Living Laser stated to Count Nefaria that he should be resting, Count Nefaria stated that he needed the exercise.

-At Empire State University, Dr. Curt Connors reveals the Catalyst to the crowd when the Lethal Legion attacks.
+At Empire State University, Curt Connors reveals the Catalyst to the crowd when the Lethal Legion attacks.
 While Grey Gargoyle and Whirlwind attack the people present, Living Laser helps Count Nefaria to operate the Catalyst.
 Spider-Man shows up and has a hard time fighting them due to the fact that his mind was focused on what a revived Sin-Eater did to Overdrive.
 Sin-Eater shows up and starts using the same gun he used on Overdrive on Whirlwind and Grey Gargoyle while taking their powers.
 Immobilizing Spider-Man with Grey Gargoyle's powers, Sin-Eater proceeded to do the same thing to Living Laser and Count Nefaria.
-All four of them were sent to Ravencroft where they started to act like model inmates.
+All four of them were sent to Ravencroft, where they started to act like model inmates.
 Norah Winters was allowed by Norman Osborn to interview them about Sin-Eater.

 As a side-effect of Sin-Eater's suicide upon copying Madame Web's precognition revealed that Kindred was using them, the Lethal Legion regained their sins and are among the villains that went on a rampage.